Last updated in October 2020

 From my own experience, mug betting can help with keeping your accounts healthy.
 I have been accidentally mug betting after not realising a promotion was over (although I took close matches only).
 As the offer had high variance, I did not notice for a while.

 During this time (after the promotion ended and before I noticed), I received two email reloads and this is from a bookmaker who is not known to be generous.
 However, overall, the value of these reloads did not cover my qualifying losses.

 There is truth to all three arguments and none is either right or wrong.
+Equally, there is no hard answer to the question of whether mug betting does work.
 Mug betting can preserve your accounts but will also take time and money.
 In the end, the decision of whether you want to mug bet is a personal one.

 If you are in it for the long term, there is certainly value in mug betting.
 However, there is currently no evidence for the exact time point after which the additional profit you make due having accounts for longer will outweigh the effort invested in mug betting.

 For mug betting, the early days of your bookmaker account are the most important.
 This is when bookmakers categorise your account.
 Unsurprisingly, they do this by profitability and risk (from the eyes of the bookmaker not yours):